 Age-Wise Normal Range

-In most cases, ACTH levels in children fall within the adult reference range.
-During puberty, hormonal adjustments may cause minor fluctuations, but these usually remain within expected limits unless an underlying disorder is present.
+Most children have ACTH values that fall within the adult reference range.
+During puberty, small fluctuations can occur, but significant abnormalities are uncommon unless an underlying endocrine disorder is present.

 Adults

-Adults generally have the most stable ACTH patterns.
-The typical morning reference range (10–50 pg/mL) is used for most adults regardless of age, unless a specific medical condition influences hormone production.
+Adults generally show the most stable ACTH pattern.
+The standard morning range of 10–50 pg/mL is used for most adults across all age groups.

 Gender-Wise Normal Range

-Men tend to have stable ACTH levels across adulthood.
-Minor short-term changes can occur due to stress, illness, or sleep disturbances.
+ACTH levels tend to be stable across adulthood.
+Temporary changes are usually related to stress, illness, or sleep disruption rather than gender itself.

-Women may experience slightly more variation due to menstrual cycles, pregnancy, or hormonal therapies.
-Estrogen-containing medications can sometimes influence ACTH and cortisol feedback patterns.
-However, the general reference range remains the same for both genders.
+Women may show slightly more variation due to menstrual cycles, pregnancy, or hormone therapy.
+Estrogen can influence cortisol-binding and feedback mechanisms, but most values still fall within the standard reference range.

 Pregnancy-Specific Normal Range

-During pregnancy, especially in the later stages, ACTH and cortisol levels naturally increase.
-This rise is part of the body’s preparation for labor and the demands of supporting the growing fetus.
+During pregnancy, especially in the later months, ACTH and cortisol levels naturally rise.
+This increase supports the body’s changing metabolic and stress needs.

 Factors That Affect Test Values